TechAngelX/TechAngelX/README.md

 # Hello, I'm Ricki Angel 👋
 I Build things !

-I'm an MSc Computer Science student at Birkbeck, University of London, with a passion for software development and database administration.
+Currently an MSc Computer Science student at Birkbeck, University of London, with a passion for software development and database administration.
 I have 25 months of hands-on experience in Java, C#, and SQL/Oracle PL/SQL, but a lifetime experience of computer systems and tech in general.
 I'm enthusiastic about solving real-world problems through code.

 How times change...
 Last year's trends were all Blockchain.
 Today, it's all about AI.
 Currently exploring Neural Networks and Deep Learning methodologies.
 Wish me luck !